-The private party assumes substantial financial, technical and operational risk; and receives a benefit through consideration paid by the municipality and/or charges or fees paid by the users of the service provided by the private party.
+The private party assumes substantial financial, technical, operational risk; and receives a benefit through consideration paid by the municipality and/or charges or fees paid by the users of the service provided by the private party.

-Thus the procurement and provision of the services, whether through a PPP or otherwise constitutes a municipal function performed by "any other institution, entity or person legally competent to operate a business activity.
+Thus the procurement and provision of the services, whether through a PPP or otherwise constitutes a municipal function performed by "any other", entity or person legally competent to operate a business activity.

-The MSA, MFMA and the Regulations grant the GTM statutory authority to procure the services through an external mechanism in this instance a PPP.
+The MSA, MFMA and the Regulations grant the GTLM statutory authority to procure the services through an external mechanism, in this instance a PPP.

-The essential elements of a PPP, differing from an internal service delivery, are -
+The essential elements of a PPP, differing from internal service delivery, are -

-- A focus on the service to be delivered and not on the assets which are utilized in providing the service.
+- A focus on the service to be delivered and not the assets which are utilized in providing the service.
 The PPP creates the framework for service delivery with the assets employed merely being a tool contributing to the service.
 The public sector 'buys' a service and not an asset. - A significant transfer of risk and responsibility to the private sector for the activities associated with the provision of the services.
 The private sector is generally in a better position than the public sector to manage and mitigate the risks inherent in providing the services.

 For indicative purposes below are some of the different legislative, regulatory and policy requirements for the project.
-The list is not exhaustive and all bidders are required to familiarise themselves with all applicable legislation: relevant to waste management service:
+The list is not exhaustive and all bidders are required to familiarise themselves with all applicable legislation relevant to waste management service:

-- The Constitution: - The Municipal Finance Management Act (MFMA), and all applicable regulations; - The Municipal Systems Act; - The Municipal Structures Act; - The Labour Relations Act, ((No. 66 of 1995); - Competition Act, (No. 89 of 1988) (potentially); - National Environmental Management Act (No 107 of 1998): - The Environment Conservation Act (ECA) - The National Environmental Management: Waste Act; and - The National Water Act.
+- The Constitution;

+- The MFMA, and all applicable regulations;

+- The MSA;

+- The Municipal Structures Act;

+- The Labour Relations Act, ((No. 66 of 1995);

+- Competition Act, (No. 89 of 1988) (potentially);

+- NEMA;

+- ECA

+- The National Environmental Management: Waste Act; and

+- The National Water Act.

-1.4.2.
-Proposed Project Structure
+1.4.2 Proposed Project Structure

-Considering the size of the transaction, the GTM is recommending that the project is undertaken as a corporate finance transaction, rather than a project finance deal.
+Considering the size of the transaction, the GTLM is recommending that the project is undertaken as a corporate finance transaction, rather than a project finance deal.
 In a corporate finance transaction, the municipality will contractually engage the Service Provider to design, construct and operate the waste management services entity through a Special Purpose Vehicle (SPV) for the duration of the project period.
 The Service Provider will be required to inject its own capital based on the strength of the Service Provider's balance sheet.
-All agreements and commitments relating to the SPV cannot be longer than the project period, without approval by the GTM.
+All agreements and commitments related to the SPV cannot be longer than the project period, without approval by GTLM.

-The diagram below illustrates the potential finance structure if the project is structured as a corporate finance transaction.
+The diagram below illustrates the potential finance structure should the project be structured as a corporate finance transaction.

-1.5.
-P roject Assets
+1.5 Project Assets

-In respect of the land, site 1 is municipal-owned and shall remain in the GTM's ownership for the duration of the project.
-Site 2 is in the process of being transferred to the Municipality and once transferred, shall remain in the GTM's ownership for the duration of the project.
-The Service Provider will only be accorded the right of use to immovable asset for purposes of the project (landfill sites only).
-No immovable or movable assets belonging to the GTM will be transferred to the Service Provider for the purposes of the Project.
+In respect of the land, site 1 is municipal-owned and shall remain in the GTLM's ownership for the duration of the project.
+Site 2 is in the process of being transferred to the Municipality and once transferred, shall remain in the GTLM's ownership for the duration of the project.
+The Service Provider will only be accorded the right of use of immovable assets for purposes of the project (landfill sites).No immovable or movable assets belonging to the GTLM will be transferred to the Service Provider for the purposes of the Project.

-All other facilities and equipment which are project assets the Service Provider is required to procure, finance, design, construct, maintain and operate over the project term.
-In terms of the PPP Agreement, it is expected that, at the end of the PPP Agreement, the project assets will be handed back to the GTM in a condition that will permit use for a period, on average, of at least 5 (five) years beyond the term of the PPP Agreement without major upgrade and/ or refurbishment being required.
+All other facilities and equipment which are project assets, the Service Provider is required to procure, finance, design, construct, maintain and operate over the project term.
+In terms of the PPP Agreement, it is expected that, at the end of the project term, the project assets will be handed back to the GTLM in a condition that will permit use for a period, on average, of at least 5 (five) years beyond the term of the PPP Agreement without major upgrade and/ or refurbishment being required.